-Particulars NAV declaration time for a Business Day & Rationale If entire assets under management (AUM) is invested only in Indian securities 11 p.m. on same Business Day = As the prices of overseas securities would be determined as per a different time zone, the Scheme(s) may declare the NAV for a Business Day by the next Business Day by 10:00 a.m.
+Particulars NAV declaration time for a Business Day & Rationale If entire assets under management (AUM) is invested only in Indian securities 11 p.m. on same Business Day As the prices of overseas securities would be determined as per a different time zone, the Scheme(s) may declare the NAV for a Business Day by the next Business Day by 10:00 a.m.

-- The Mutual Fund is required to declare the NAV of the Scheme on AMFI's website www.amfiindia.com and also on our website NAV of Mutual Funds:

-Latest NAV & Dividend Information Franklin Templeton India®. - NAV will be calculated up to four decimal places using standard rounding criteria.

-The disclosure of NAV as outlined above is as per the prevailing SEBI Regulations and is subject to change from time to time.
+- The Mutual Fund is required to declare the NAV of the Scheme on AMFI's website www.amfiindia.com and also on our website NAV of Mutual Funds: Latest NAV & Dividend Information Franklin Templeton India®. - NAV will be calculated up to four decimal places using standard rounding criteria. - The first NAV shall be calculated and declared within 5 business days from the date of allotment of respective Plan(s)/Option(s) under the Scheme. - The disclosure of NAV as outlined above is as per the prevailing SEBI Regulations and is subject to change from time to time.

-D. Transaction charges and stamp duty-
+D. Transaction charges and stamp duty- Indicate only the amount of transaction charges and stamp duty applicable.
+Details to be provided in SAI.

 - Transaction charges: The AMC/Mutual Fund shall deduct Transaction Charges on purchase/subscription applications received from investors that are routed through a distributor/agent/broker as follows, provided the distributor/agent/broker has opted to receive the transaction charges.
-The distributors have the option to either opt in or opt out of levying transaction charge based on type of the product: - o First time investor in Mutual Funds: Transaction Charge of Rs.150/- on purchase/subscription application of Rs.10,000 and above shall be deducted from the subscription amount and paid to the distributor/agent/broker of the investor.
-Units will be allotted for the balance subscription amount (net of the transaction charge deducted). - Investors other than first time investor in mutual funds: Transaction Charge of Rs.100/- per purchase/subscription application of Rs.10,000 and above shall be deducted from the subscription amount and paid to the distributor/agent/broker of the investor.
-Units will be allotted for the balance subscription amount (net of the transaction charge deducted). - Investments through Systematic Investment Plan (SIP) the Transaction Charge shall be deducted only if the total commitment through SIP (i.e. amount per SIP instalment x No. of SIP instalments) amounts to Rs.10,000/- and above.
+The distributors have the option to either opt in or opt out of levying transaction charge based on type of the product: - a) First time investor in Mutual Funds: Rs.150/- on purchase/subscription application of Rs.10,000 and above. - b) Investors other than first time investor in mutual funds: Rs.100/- per purchase/subscription application of Rs.10,000 and above - c) Investments through Systematic Investment Plan (SIP) the Transaction Charge shall be deducted only if the total commitment through SIP (i.e. amount per SIP instalment x No. of SIP instalments) amounts to Rs.10,000/- and above.
 The Transaction Charge shall be deducted in 3 or 4 instalments, as may be decided by the AMC from time to time.